tsaekao/npm-demo/README.md

 ### Custom Validations

-Finally, there may be occasions where a type, or even its arguments, aren't sufficient to verify the value.
+While built-in validations are convenient, there may be occasions where a type, or even its arguments, aren't sufficient to verify the value.
 In that case, the typeset can be customized with a [custom validator](https://gitlab.com/stefcameron/rtvjs/blob/master/API.md#rtvref.types.custom_validator) function.

 > The function on its own is considered a valid typeset, and gets an _implied_ type of [ANY](https://gitlab.com/stefcameron/rtvjs/blob/master/API.md#rtvref.types.ANY), which validates _anything_, even `undefined` and `null`, regardless of the qualifier.